‘We’re going to take care of you.’ Marine Corps museum offers veterans respite.

 “I’ve been cold ever since,” recalled a Navy doctor, one of the vets who referred to themselves as the Chosin Few.

 Still, they kept fighting and executed a remarkable retreat despite heavy losses.
-“All right, they’re on our left; they’re on our right; they’re in front of us; they’re behind us – they can’t get away this time,” legendary Marine Gen. Lewis “Chesty” Puller is rumored to have remarked.
+“All right, they’re on our left; they’re on our right; they’re in front of us; they’re behind us – they can’t get away this time,” legendary Marine Lt.
+Gen. Lewis “Chesty” Puller is rumored to have remarked.

 These stories of characteristic Marine Corps bravado – relayed with a wink and a smile, but at the heart of the service’s ethos – make the respite room a notable, and necessary, addition to the museum, experts say.

 Wounds of war have been alternately acknowledged and shrugged off throughout military history.
-“I started to work on combat trauma in the late ’70s, and there was no post-traumatic stress disorder,” says Terence Keane, director of the National Center for PTSD, who spoke at the respite room’s opening.
+“I started to work on combat trauma in the late ’70s, and there was no post-traumatic stress disorder,” says Terence Keane, director of the behavioral science division of the National Center for PTSD, who spoke at the respite room’s opening.

-But in the years since, health professionals say there has been growing recognition of the condition, and of the fact that fighting forces respond well when care is provided.
+But in the years since, health professionals say there has been growing recognition of the condition, and of the fact that veterans and fighting forces respond well when care is provided.
 “The progress has been simply astounding,” Dr. Keane says.

 The respite room is across the corridor from the museum’s new Afghanistan and Iraq War permanent exhibits, opening in October.